 Have you seen the terrifying digital billboards on the highway?
 Have you heard the chilling reports on the news?
-Have you awoken to a jarring audible notification on your smartphone?
+Have you awoken to a jarring audible notification on your phone?
 These are AMBER Alerts.
-Here's everything you need to know.

 From Tragedy to 868 Recoveries

 In 1996, a 9-year-old girl named Amber Hagerman was abducted while riding her bicycle in front of her home in Arlington, Texas.
 Two days later she was found, murdered.

 In response to this tragedy, Dallas-Fort Worth broadcasters joined forces with the police to develop an early warning system to find abducted children.
 As successful recovery stories traveled across the country, other states began to implement their own systems and before long over 20 countries around the world had created similar international AMBER Alert programs.

 The AMBER Alert Program is now coordinated by the US Department of Justice (DOJ) nationwide, including the District of Columbia, Puerto Rico and the US Virgin Islands.
 While the AMBER Alert Program honors the memory of Amber Hagerman, AMBER is also a backronym for, "America's Missing: Broadcast Emergency Response."

 The AMBER Alert Program is a voluntary partnership between law enforcement agencies, broadcasters, transportation agencies and the wireless industry, to activate an urgent bulletin in the most serious child-abduction cases.

 As of February 24, 2017, the AMBER Alert Program in the United States is responsible for recovering 868 children.